 To harness the power of an idle mind, it’s essential to create space for it in our daily lives.
 This might mean taking a walk without listening to music or podcasts, allowing yourself some quiet time each day, or engaging in activities that don’t require intense concentration, like gardening or doodling…or journaling.

-Check out my journals!
+Check out my Store!

 I find while showering I get a ‘spark’ or bright idea that comes into my head.